Baptistemontan/leptos_i18n/docs/book/src/usage/06_td_string_macro.md

 Just like the `td_string!` macro but return either a struct implementing `Display` or a `&'static str` instead of a `Cow<'static, str>`.

-This is usefull if you will print the value or use it in any formatting operation, as it will avoid a temporary `String`.
+This is useful if you will print the value or use it in any formatting operation, as it will avoid a temporary `String`.

 ```rust
 use crate::i18n::Locale;